- How big is your uterus at week 10 of pregnancy

 Ultrasound At Tenth Week

-You are likely to have your first ultrasound scan in this week to check the growth of your baby.
+You are likely to have your first ultrasound scan this week to check the fetal growth.
 Ultrasound:

 - shows the baby’s head.